 Setup a PURISTA project

 In this quickstart step, you create a new project with the PURISTA CLI blueprint engine.
-The generator resolves a local project blueprint based on your runtime, event bridge, HTTP server, linting, and module-format choices, then writes a coherent project skeleton for that setup.
+The generator resolves a local project blueprint based on your runtime, event bridge, HTTP server, and linting choices, then writes an ESM project skeleton for that setup.

 Create a new project